W-Mai/icu/README.md

           stride of the output image [default: 1]
   -C, --output-color-format <OUTPUT_COLOR_FORMAT>
           output color formats [possible values: rgb565, rgb565a8, rgb888, argb8888, xrgb8888, a1, a2, a4, a8, l8, i1, i2, i4, i8]
-      --dither
+      --dither <DITHER>
-          dither the output image so that it will look better on screens with low color depth --lvgl-version <LVGL_VERSION>
+          dither the output image so that it will look better on screens with low color depth 1 to 30, 1 is the best quality and 30 is the worst quality.
+10 is recommended
+      --lvgl-version <LVGL_VERSION>
           LVGL Version, needed if [`ImageFormats`] is [`ImageFormats::LVGL`] [default: v9] [possible values: v9, v8]
   -h, --help